TexasInstruments/ind-comms-sdk/docs_src/docs/api_guide/components/industrial_comms/mdio_manual_mode_fw.md

 - In Link Polling mode - enabled through sysconfig, we do not require RX_LINK pins for link status update as firmware polls and updates the link status of specified PHYs.
 - Only Clause 22 frame format is supported.
 Clause 45 frame format is not supported.
 - MDIO state machine is disabled and hence MDIO LINK_INT and USER_INT interrupts are NOT available.
+- The MDIO Clock (MCLK) frequency is fixed to around 2.5MHz by default and does not support run-time configuration.
+The firmware can be modified and re-built to change MCLK frequency as described in \ref INDUSTRIAL_COMMS_MDIO_MANUALMODE_FW_USAGE_MODIFY_FW

 ## Important files and directory structure